hendrik-weiler/wml/readme.md

 # wml

-This library provides a markup language for reading and writing in php.
+This library provides a markup language for reading and writing data in php.

 ### Files